 How Elder Fraud Has Changed: Crime Type Migration Analysis (2021—2025)

 The elder fraud landscape of 2025 looks nothing like 2021.
-While total losses have grown +366%, the composition of that fraud has shifted dramatically.
+While total reported 60+ losses have grown about 360% nationally (to $7.748 billion in 2025, FBI IC3), the composition of that fraud has shifted dramatically.
 Investment scams have gone from a secondary concern to the dominant threat, while other crime types have risen or fallen in relative importance.
 This page tracks those shifts year by year, showing how criminal focus has migrated across different fraud categories.

-Key Insight: In 2021, no single crime type dominated elder fraud — Tech Support (15%), Investment (13%), and Romance (11%) each took roughly similar shares.
+Key Insight: In 2021, romance scams were the largest elder fraud category (22.9% of losses), followed by BEC (19.1%), tech support (13.1%), and investment (11.7%).
 By 2025, Investment alone accounts for 46% of all losses.
 This concentration of losses in one category represents a fundamental shift in how criminals target seniors.

 Market Share: How Each Crime Type’s Slice Has Changed